 Applicable law

 Applicable law refers to the specific set of legal rules, statutes, regulations, judicial precedents, and international treaties that hold mandatory authority over a particular entity, activity, or jurisdiction.
-In cybersecurity, governance, compliance, and privacy contexts, identifying applicable law is essential for determining how organizations must protect data, implement security measures, respond to incidents, and safeguard personal information across different regions.
+In the context of cybersecurity, governance, compliance, and privacy, identifying the correct applicable law is essential for determining how organizations must protect data, implement security controls, respond to breaches, and handle personal information.
+This encompasses frameworks such as the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), industry-specific regulations, contractual obligations, and intellectual property laws.